mergeability/mergeable/docs/README.md

         message: 'Custom message...'

       dependent:
-        files: [] // list of files that all must be modified if one is modified
+        files: ['package.json', 'yarn.lock'] # list of files that all must be modified if one is modified
         message: 'Custom message...'

     #####